spatie/laravel-settings/README.md

 }
 ```

-When a repository is not set for a settings DTO, the `default_repository` in the `settings.php` config file will be used.
+When a repository is not set for a settings class, the `default_repository` in the `settings.php` config file will be used.
+More information about the types of repositories and how they can be configured [here](https://github.com/spatie/laravel-settings#repostitories).

 ### Creating settings migrations

 Before you can load/update settings, you will have to migrate them.
 Though this might sound a bit strange at the beginning, it is quite logical.
 You want to have some default settings to start with when you're creating a new application.
-And what would happen if we change a settings DTO?
+And what would happen if we change a property's name of a settings class?
 Our code would change, but our data doesn't.

-That's why the package requires migrations each time you're changing/creating the structure of your settings DTO.
+That's why the package requires migrations each time you're changing/creating the structure of your settings classes.
 These migrations will run next to the regular Laravel database migrations, and we've added some tooling to write them as quickly as possible.

 Creating a settings migration works just like you would create a regular database migration.
 You can run the following command: